 In your campaign dashboard you can see the approval status of your ads on the “artworks” tab.
 An ad which has only been approved by the CAASie team will appear as an amber dot with “awaiting final approval” text if you hover over the dot.
 When approved, it will appear as a green dot with “approved”, or if rejected it will appear as a red dot with “not approved”.
 There may be cases where one media owner will approve an ad and another may not.
 This ad will still be eligible to run, but only on the sites/screens that it was approved for.
 In this case, it will remain as an amber dot, where it might say “1 out of 2”, meaning that the ad has only been approved by one out of the two relevant Media Owners.

-The approvals process may take up to 48 business hours.
+The approvals process may take up to 48 business hours (not including the time taken for Media Owners to approve the artwork).
 For team CAASie these are Australian business hours, and for the Media Owners, it’s according to the country and region that they are based in.
 This is not always the same country/region as the selected billboards/screens.

 Check the email address associated with your CAASie account.
 If your artwork is not approved by the CAASie team, we will send you an email that details why.
 If applicable, we will provide feedback which you can use to create and submit/upload a new ad for approval.

 Media Owners may not provide a reason for why they did not approve your ad; however, you can get in contact with the CAASie team to find out possible reasons.
 If the Media Owner has notified us of any concerns, we will pass the information on to you via the email associated to your account.
 You may not communicate directly with the Media Owner about artwork approvals.

 If your artwork is not approved by CAASie, the email we send to you will explain why.
 If you require clarification, please reply to that email with details surrounding your concerns.

 The Media Owners are not required to explain why they do not approve your ad, and their decision cannot be appealed.